Ken Heagy

-Kenneth Heagy (born June 13, 1967) is an American professional stock car racing driver who competes full-time in the NASCAR Whelen Modified Tour, driving the No. 18 for Christopher Fleming.
+Kenneth Heagy (born June 13, 1967) is an American professional stock car racing driver who competes full-time in the NASCAR Whelen Modified Tour, driving the No. 18 for Heagy Motorsports.
 His home track is Riverhead Raceway, where he has eight career wins in the modified division.

 Heagy is a long-time competitor of the tour, having made his debut at Thompson Speedway Motorsports Park in 1987.

 Heagy has previously competed in the Modified Racing Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)